Project516/frc-mcp-server/README.md

 5. Commit and push your branch
 6. Open a pull request

-Please keep PRs focused — one improvement per PR makes review easier for everyone.
+Please keep PRs focused.
+One improvement per PR makes review easier for everyone.

 ## License